 - planking or support giving away

 Under the Occupational Safety and Health Act (OSHA) there are strict standards for the assembly and use of scaffolding.
 The problem is that many times the people responsible for paying for and erecting a scaffold feel that some parts are unnecessary or too expensive.
-This results in scaffolding that are in violation of OSHA standards and are dangerous to workers & pedestrians.
+This results in scaffolding that is in violation of OSHA standards and is dangerous to workers & pedestrians.

 Do I have a Scaffolding Accident Lawsuit?

-The Personal Injury & Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in scaffolding accident lawsuits.
+The Personal Injury & Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus exclusively on the representation of plaintiffs in scaffolding accident lawsuits.
 We are handling individual litigation nationwide and currently accepting new cases in all 50 states.